These creamy and satisfying keto mini cheesecakes are the perfect low-carb dessert.

 Cheesecake Layer:

-• 7 large frozen strawberries or fresh 200 grams
+- 7 large strawberries, fresh or frozen 200 grams

 Instructions

-• If using frozen strawberries, microwave them for 1 minute.
-Then place in a blender and blend until completely pureed.
-Set aside.
+- If using frozen strawberries, microwave them for 1 minute first.
+Transfer to a blender and blend until completely smooth.
+Set aside.7 large strawberries, fresh or frozen

-• Transfer the mascarpone mixture to a piping bag and pipe the cheesecake over the crust.
+- Transfer the mascarpone mixture to a piping bag (or zip-top bag) and pipe over the crust.

 Notes

-• Use a keto sweetener like powdered Monkfruit.
+Nutritional information is calculated using third-party tools and should be considered an estimate, as it varies based on ingredients and substitutions.
+Sweetener: Use a keto-friendly sweetener, such as a powdered Monk Fruit.
 It easily incorporates into the mascarpone.
-But you can also use Monkfruit and briefly blend until powdered.
+But you can also use regular Monkfruit and briefly blend until powdered.

 Add your own private notes